PSAM3060-D-S16/class_notes/content/week_4/index.md

 tells the turtle to draw a line when it moves

 ## `myTurtle.image(image, width, height)`
-draws and image centered on the turtle's current location and alligned with the turtle's rotation
+draws and image centered on the turtle's current location and aligned with the turtle's rotation